-The GO and the recipient may, by mutual consent, identify elsewhere in the award specific information and/or categories of information which the Government will furnish to the recipient or that the recipient is expected to generate which is confidential.
-Similarly, the GO and the recipient may, by mutual consent, identify such confidential information from time to time during the performance of the award.
+The Grants Officer and the non-Federal entity may, by mutual consent, identify elsewhere in this award specific information and/or categories of information which the Government will furnish to the non-Federal entity or that the non-Federal entity is expected to generate which is confidential.
+Similarly, the Grants Officer and the non-Federal entity may, by mutual consent, identify such confidential information from time to time during the performance of the agreement.

-If it is established that information to be utilized under the award is subject to the Privacy Act, the recipient will follow the rules and procedures of disclosure set forth in the Privacy Act of 1974, and implementing regulations and policies, with respect to systems of records determined to be subject to the Privacy Act.
+If it is established that information to be utilized under this award is subject to the Privacy Act, the non-Federal entity will follow the rules and procedures of disclosure set forth in the Privacy Act of 1974, and implementing regulations and policies, with respect to systems of records determined to be subject to the Privacy Act.

-Written advance notice of at least 45 calendar days will be provided to the GO of the recipient's intent to release findings of studies or research, which have the possibility of adverse effects on the public or the Department, as described above.
-If the GO does not pose any objections in writing within the 45-calendar day period, the recipient may proceed with disclosure.
+Written advance notice of at least 45 calendar days will be provided to the Grants Officer of the non-Federal entity's intent to release findings of studies or research, which have the possibility of adverse effects on the public or the Federal agency, as described above.
+If the Grants Officer does not pose any objections in writing within the 45-calendar day period, the non-Federal entity may proceed with disclosure.

-Whenever the recipient is uncertain with regard to the proper handling of material under the award, or if the material in question is subject to the Privacy Act or is confidential information subject to this Provision, the recipient shall obtain a written determination from the GO prior to any release, disclosure, dissemination, or publication.
+Whenever the non-Federal entity is uncertain with regard to the proper handling of material under the Federal award, or if the material in question is subject to the Privacy Act or is confidential information subject to this Provision, the non-Federal entity shall obtain a written determination from the Grants Officer prior to any release, disclosure, dissemination, or publication.